reddgr/TalkingToChatbots.com-Chatbot-Battles/README.md

 Future updates may include more scripts and examples of ChatGPT-assisted development, reflecting the evolving conversation and content on talkingtochatbots.com.

 ## Final Note
-This README file was written with the assistance of ChatGPT.
-Happy coding! :)
+This README file was written by ChatGPT.